Virginia · Off-grid & homestead potential

 Norton City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health, LENOWISCO Health District (Environmental Health Services).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Norton City costs about $125k, based on the latest county data.
+Land in Norton City runs about $3,671 per acre, based on the latest county data.

 Norton City gets about 49.8" of rain a year, with severe drought in roughly 0.3% of years.